fastfingertips/lizard/README.md

 0. If the list is verified, detailed information about the list will be presented.

 ### Local Installation
-You can use the Letterboxd List Downloader without installing anything on your local machine by visiting the [web application](https://lizard.streamlit.app/).
+You can use Lizard without installing anything on your local machine by visiting the [web application](https://lizard.streamlit.app/).

-If you prefer to run the Letterboxd List Downloader locally, follow these steps:
+If you prefer to run Lizard locally, follow these steps:

 1. **Clone the Repository:**
     ```bash
     git clone https://github.com/FastFingertips/lizard.git
+    cd lizard
     ```

 2. **Install Dependencies:**
     ```bash
+    # Option 1: Using pip with requirements.txt
     pip install -r requirements.txt

+    # Option 2: Using modern pyproject.toml (recommended)
+    pip install -e .
     ```

 3. **Run the Application:**